depinore2/devoted_takehome/README.md

 - `core.js` is where all of the logic resides.
 I segregate the logic from the I/O in order to make it easier to unit test.
 - `core.spec.js` are all of the unit tests for `core.js`.

+### Performance Considerations ###
+In order to get the COUNT and GET operations as speedy as possible, I decided to implement an index for both kinds of values: one index for each value in the db, and another index for the count of the values.
+With this approach, performing lookups on values or counts have a constant-time performance of O(1).

+To keep the memory performance within reason, I implemented the transactions as a stack of layers, overlaid on top of the base state of the database.
+In this way, I could avoid duplicating the whole database and instead have each transaction only contain differential changes to the base layer itself.

+The memory footprint of this approach was O(N) where N is the unique properties being modified on top of the base layer--presumably a small subset of the overall database's total key set.
+This performance is much better than naively cloning the entire database for each transaction.

 ### Closing Thoughts ###

 I appreciate that this take-home assignment really gave me an opportunity to showcase my coding abilities.
 Many other take-home assignments for DevOps positions are much more focused on infrastructure provisionment.
 Overall, it was a nice change of pace.